Abdelmalek-Osama/football-for-all/README.md

-# Football Transfer Tracker
+# Football for all

-A new Flutter project that tracks football player transfers.
+A new Flutter project that track details about football players and teams all over the world with different seasons.

 ## Getting Started